kevanstannard/rescript-blog/content/posts/why-use-react-string.md

 ReScript version: bs-platform@8.4.2
 ```

-When writing JSX in Reason, you will need to use the `ReasonReact.string()` function when rendering string values.
+When writing JSX in ReScript, you will need to use the `ReasonReact.string()` function when rendering string values.

 For example: